xavierroy/cautious-barnacle/content/post/thoughts-on-metrics.md

 twitlink:
 ---

 Recently someone in a Slack group had asked about metrics for technical writing.
-They was looking for metrics like tolerable errors per 1000 words.
+They were looking for metrics like tolerable errors per 1000 words.

 To me, that is absolutely a wrong metric to be tracking.
 I could write a 1000 word article of absolute nonsense without any grammatical errors or typos.
 By that metrics, I'll the best writer you've ever seen.